-In addition to swimming, there are dunes and wooden walkways.
+In addition to swimming, there are dunes, wooden walkways and kayak/Paddleboard rentals/instruction.
 The Lakefront complex is often used as a scenic backdrop for professional photographers and a location for weddings and reunions.

 The City Beach parking lot now has a flat fee of $10 for each day of the week.
 This fee is an entrance fee – it is not good for all day.
 If you leave the parking lot and and re-enter you will be assessed the fee again.

 Sunrises & Sunsets are Free.
 No parking fees are charged to visitors using the City Beach parking lot before 9am or after 8pm.
 Visitors using the parking lot after 9am and before 8pm will still be responsible for fees incurred.